marko-avlijas/dotfiles/README.md

 * compile vim from source
 * configure vim
-* install & configure tmux
+* choose themes for vim and tmux (maybe https://github.com/rafi/awesome-vim-colorschemes)
-* setup terminal themes
+* setup terminal themes (maybe not necessary?)
 * install other cli utils (rg, fd, bat)
-* install ruby using ruby-install and chruby

 ## What's left to do